bigbrozer/awesomeness/docs/lists/utilities.md

 - [trufflehog](https://github.com/trufflesecurity/trufflehog) — Find credentials all over the place

+- [wazuh](https://github.com/wazuh/wazuh) — An open source platform used for threat prevention, detection, and response.
+It is capable of protecting workloads across on-premises, virtualized, containerized, and cloud-based environments.

 ## Social networks

 - [Infinity for Reddit](https://github.com/Docile-Alligator/Infinity-For-Reddit) — A Reddit client on Android written in Java.
 It does not have any ads and it features clean UI and smooth browsing experience.